gchq/sleeper/docs/usage/data-processing.md

 parallel across many machines.

 You can apply a custom iterator against a query.
 A good use case for this is for filtering results based on a user's permissions.
-This is usually much cheaper than during compaction as it processes much less data, and does not force use of a particular data engine.
+This is usually much cheaper than applying to a table as a whole during compaction, as it processes much less data, and does not force use of a particular data engine.
 This will not affect the underlying data in the table.

 You can apply a custom iterator against a Sleeper table to apply it both during compactions and during queries.
 This will apply the results to the table as a whole persistently.
 That forces use of the Java data engine during compaction,